By: Gene Walden May 23, 2017

 College Saving Plans: Money contributed to these state-sponsored plans is not deductible from your current federal taxable income, but earnings within the plan are tax-deferred and may be tax-free when withdrawn, if that money is used to cover eligible higher education costs.
 Many states also offer state income tax benefits, matching grants or other benefits when you invest in one of these plans from your state of residence.

 Finally, those who invest in a college savings plan typically have the option to invest in their choice of several investment portfolios offered by the plan and are permitted to change their investment option once per year (investments in college savings plans that invest in mutual funds and similar investments are not guaranteed by state governments and are not federally insured).

 Be aware that regardless of whether you establish a prepaid tuition plan or a college savings plan, it will impact financial aid.
 It will vary depending on who is the owner of the 529 plan.
-Financial aid rule changes frequently and schools can set its own rules for its own scholarships so it’s important to continue to monitor the guidelines.
+Financial aid rules change frequently and schools can set their own rules for their own scholarships, so it’s important to continue to monitor the guidelines.

 The following chart outlines some of the major differences between prepaid tuition plans and college savings plans: